mcshaz/applylogits/README.md

 This is designed for when multiple risk models evolve over time such that coefficients are updated (recalibration) or covariates are added/removed, and the values of the coefficients are more eaily kept track of and appended to in an Excel spreadsheet

 ### Options
-- debug - wil execute a gen float [x] = ... for each covariate supplied (ie each cell under the covariate header *except* intercept), and thereby break down the larger formula to help determine which formula contains a syntax error, or which variable is not of the appropriate Stata type to convert to float
+- debug - wil execute a gen float [x] = ... for each covariate supplied (i.e. each cell under the covariate header *except* intercept), and thereby break down the larger formula to help determine which formula contains a syntax error, or which variable is not of the appropriate Stata type to convert to float
 - or - supplied values ar odds ratios rather than log odds

 ### Example